open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 ## Fine tuning with the Transform Processor

+The Carbon Receiver split the `metric path` and `;` as a delimiter to extract the metric name (first item) and data point attributes (all other items).
+In our example, this means that the metric name will be `tls.server.not_after.time_left` and there will be the data point attribute `unit: Str(s)`.

-While this approach is straightforward, it has a limitation: it only allows you to specify a metric name (`tls.server.not_after.time_left`) and data point attributes (`unit: Str(s)`).
-It does not allow you to set additional details, like a [resource](/docs/concepts/resources/), a metric description, or particularly, a metric unit.
+While being straightforward, this approach does not allow you to set any other details, like a [resource](/docs/concepts/resources/), a metric description, or particularly, a metric unit.

 However, the
 [Transform Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor)
 can help you with this.
 By incorporating OpenTelemetry Transformation Language (OTTL) statements into your `collector-config.yml`, you can convert the data point attribute `unit` into the metric's unit:

 ```yaml {hl_lines=["13-19",24]}
 receivers: